ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/midsommar.md

 type: post
 draft: true
 ---
-# **Midsommar in Sweden**
+# **Midsummer in Sweden**
 {{< fontsize 14 >}}*Post by [Peter Edsberg Møllgaard](mailto:petem@dtu.dk).
 Published: DATE, 2020.*{{< /fontsize >}}
 {{< vspace 15 >}}
-Outside of Sweden *Midsommar* might be known as a horror movie of the same name and event, but in reality it is not as sinister.
+Outside of Sweden *Midsummer* might be known as a horror movie of the same name and event, but in reality it is not as sinister.
-In Sweden it is a public holiday where families get together to celebrate the summer solstice and everyone is enjoying a public day off.
+In Sweden it is a public holiday where families get together to celebrate the summer solstice, with traditional food, games and dancing.

-In this post we explore how such a public holiday impacts the mobility and interactions during the COVID-19 pandemic.
+In this post we explore how this public holiday impacted the mobility and interactions during the COVID-19 pandemic.

-Looking at the change in population distributions across Sweden big spikes are being seen on the day of Midsommar in Sweden.
+Looking at the change in population distributions across Sweden, big spikes are being seen on the day of Midsummer, 19. of June, in Sweden.

 *Change in population (relative)*
 ![img](/midsommar-changeall1.png)

-People are leaving the big cities like Stockholm, Göteborg and Malmö and traveling to the countryside, especially vacation areas like Borgholm, Sotenäs, and Tanum.
-To give some perspective then ~200.000 people left Stockholm on this given day.
-It seems like this date marks the beginning of the summer due to the steady increase of population numbers in the countryside since then.
+People are leaving the big cities like Stockholm, Gothenburg (Göteborg) and Malmö and traveling to the countryside, especially vacation areas like Borgholm, Sotenäs, and Tanum.
+To give some perspective: ~200.000 people left Stockholm on this given day.
+Sweden had previously banned all travels longer than 2 hours (by car) that was lifted 4 days [prior](https://www.folkhalsomyndigheten.se/smittskydd-beredskap/utbrott/aktuella-utbrott/covid-19/fragor-och-svar/?fbclid=IwAR1tjvvqaxj8JllJXR4oiH6aYy9j8Utag_bfd_akuwcWmYoHb_1AnjcLv3o) to Midsummer.
+This date is clearly marked in the data as the first individuals daring the trips to the across country.
+Since then a steady increase of population numbers in the countryside can be seen.

 *Change in population (absolute)*
 ![img](/midsommar-changeall2.png)